isomerpages/cris-precise2024/index.md

             enrolled over 860.0000 participants as of 1 May 2025.
           link_text: Read more
           link_url: https://www.npm.sg/
+  - textcards:
+      title: Latest Updates
+      subtitle: News and Highlights
+      id: textcards
+      description: Access official announcements and updates from PRECISE.
+      cards:
+        - title: FinnGen
+          description: Besides cold winters and timeless architecture, Finland is also know
+          linktext: Learn more
+          url: ""
+        - title: Cholesterol Metabolite
+          description: Access official announcements and updates from PRECISE.
+          linktext: Learn more
+          url: ""
+        - title: Adcanacing Precision Medicine for All
+          description: Access official announcements and updates from PRECISE.
+          linktext: Learn more
+          url: ""
   - infopic:
       title: For the Public
       id: infopic